-After the race grab some Sam Adams to celebrate your finish.
+After the race, enjoy the post race barbeque and grab some Sam Adams to celebrate your finish.
 Beers will be served in the Lake County Courthouse parking lot.
 Athletes get two free beers.
 You will be required to show ID in the Beer Garden.